Kori Cheverie

 Kori Cheverie (born June 18, 1987) is a Canadian former professional ice hockey player, currently serving as the head coach for the Montreal Victoire of the Professional Women's Hockey League (PWHL).
-She is also the assistant coach of the Canadian national women's ice hockey team.
+She is also the head coach of the Canadian national women's ice hockey team.
 She was previously the assistant coach for the TMU Bold men's ice hockey team.
 She was the first woman to be hired to a full-time coaching role in U Sports men's ice hockey history.

 Cheverie's playing career was spent with the Saint Mary's Huskies women's ice hockey team in the Atlantic University Sport conference of Canadian Interuniversity Sport (CIS; renamed U Sports in 2016) and with the Toronto Furies of the Canadian Women's Hockey League (CWHL), with whom she won the 2014 Clarkson Cup.

 Playing career

 CIS

 With the St. Mary's Huskies women's ice hockey program, Cheverie was an Academic All-Canadian, team captain and multiple conference nominee for the Marion Hillard Award.